manjeshkushwaha88/Financial-Budget-Forecasting-Model/README.md

 ## Overview

 This repository contains an Excel-based financial budgeting and forecasting model.
-The model demonstrates how financial assumptions can be used to generate financial projections and summarize results through an income statement.
+The model uses key financial assumptions to generate projected financial results and summarize them through an income statement.

-Users can modify input assumptions to observe how financial results change in the forecast.
+Such models are commonly used in organizations to support budgeting, financial planning, and performance analysis.

 ---

+## Purpose of the Model

+This model helps in:

+* Estimating future financial performance
+* Understanding how assumptions affect financial outcomes
+* Supporting budgeting and financial planning
+* Summarizing projected results in a structured format

+Organizations often use similar models to assist in **decision-making, planning, and evaluating financial performance**.

+---

 ## Tools Used

-* Microsoft Excel
+* **Microsoft Excel**
-* Financial Forecasting
+* Financial Forecasting Techniques
 * Basic Financial Modeling
 * Income Statement Analysis

 ---

-## Repository Files
+## Repository Contents

-* **Financial_Budget_Forecasting_Model.xlsx** – Main Excel financial forecasting model
+* **Financial_Budget_Forecasting_Model.xlsx** – Main Excel forecasting model
-* **images/** – Folder containing screenshots of the model sections
+* **images/** – Folder containing screenshots of different model sections

 ---